kubernetes/website/docs/tasks/configure-pod-container/configmap.md

 ### Create ConfigMaps from files

-You can use `kubectl create configmap` to create a ConfigMap from an individual file, or from multiple files.
+You can use `kubectl create configmap` to create a ConfigMap from an individual file, multiple files or from an env-file.

 For example,